SECTION 1. As used in this section, the following words shall, unless the context otherwise requires, have the following meanings:–

 (b) Section 6 (c) of Chapter 353 of the Acts of 2006 is hereby amended by inserting after the phrase “The consignee shall keep on file a record of attempts to contact the consignor,” the following sentence: “The consignee may sell or auction any forfeited artwork in a manner the consignee considers appropriate for the purpose of donating the proceeds of said transaction to the Disaster and Emergency Aid Fund for Massachusetts Artists.”

-(d) All monies obtained by the State Treasurer on behalf of the fund for the purposes established herein will be received either through donation or auction, and any amounts obtained and subject to dispersal from said fund will not be the result of Legislative appropriation.
+(c) All monies obtained by the State Treasurer on behalf of the fund for the purposes established herein will be received either through donation or other means, and any amounts obtained and subject to dispersal from said fund will not be the

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.